 I live in San Francisco, California.
 I previously served on the Board of the UC Berkeley, Haas School of Business, as the Co-Chair of the Haas Alumni Council, and as Treasurer of the Planned Parenthood – Golden Gate Action Fund.
 I received B.A. in Human Biology from Stanford University and an M.B.A. from U.C.
 Berkeley.

-Melissa Hioco (Treasurer) Roseville, CA
+Melissa Hioco (Treasurer) Roseville, California